Does this ADHD chaos sound like you?

 • Trouble concentrating - zoning out during boring tasks, missing details, or getting lost in your own thoughts.

-• Spacing out - mind wandering, seeming like you’re not listening, even when you are; your brain just chased a thought that popped up mid-conversation.
+• Spacing out - mind wandering, seeming like you’re not listening, even when you are; your brain just chased a thought that popped up 30 seconds ago and now you’re a million miles away.

 • Difficulty organizing or completing tasks - you start strong but lose steam, leaving half-finished projects all around the house (side quests, anyone?)

-• Avoiding mentally demanding work – cleaning the kitchen when you should be doing paperwork, or relying on a last-minute adrenaline rush to force you to focus.
+• Avoiding mentally demanding work – reorganizing your closet when you should be doing paperwork, or relying on a last-minute adrenaline rush to force you to focus.

 • Forgetfulness - trouble remembering what you needed at the grocery store, or where the heck you put your keys this time.

-There are also less obvious ways ADHD can show up.
-These aren’t part of the formal diagnostic criteria, but they’re incredibly common—especially when ADHD goes untreated.
+There are also less obvious ways ADHD might show up.
+These aren’t part of the formal diagnostic criteria, but they’re incredibly common—especially when it goes untreated.
 Things like:

 • More speeding tickets or fender benders (impulsivity, distractibility)